gpaolillo94/Comb_Images/README.md

 Function thresholding_Hough_correl(img_dict, thresholding, min_Radius, max_Radius, blocksize, constant)

 Images are fed in to the function thresholding_Hough_correl along with the thresholding method and the paramaters for the Circle Hough Transform to detect and count uncapped comb cells.
-Function returns correlation between automated counts and manual counts obtained by experts.
+Function returns correlation between automated counts and manual counts obtained by experts reported in /Comb_Images/experiment/DataCorrel.csv.
 'OTSU' thresholding does not need parameters contrary to 'ADAPTIVE_MEAN' and 'ADAPTIVE_GAUSSIAN' which take blocksize and constant as input. min_Radius, max_Radius, blocksize and constant are optimized in a grid search fashion for thresholding = '' on I_{Train}.